edinburgh-napier/set09121/lectures/lecture2.md

 ---

 # Naming Note
-GitHub, like many companies, is in the process of changing the name of the 'Master' branch.
-It seems to be in progress at time of writing, so you might see it called 'Main', 'Default', or 'Origin' in some tools!
+For the main branch, the historical name is *master*.
+In the last years, a lot of project switched to *main*.
+On GitHub, when creating a new repository, the main branch is named *main*.
+You might also see it called *default*, or *origin* in some projects!

 (Don't worry, just remember to **Never break the main branch**)